 The number of states that impose the death penalty has now declined to 28.
 In 2018, the Washington Supreme Court struck down that state's capital punishment statute under the state constitution on the grounds that the death penalty was "imposed in an arbitrary and racially biased manner."
 State v.
 Gregory, 427 P.3d 621, 627 (Wash.
 2018).
-Then, in 2019, the New Hampshire legislature voted to repeal the death penalty in that state, overriding the governor's veto.
+Then, in 2019, the New Hampshire legislature voted to repeal the death penalty in that state, overriding the Governor's veto.
 See Zoe Greenberg, N.H.
 Legislators Repeal Death Penalty, BOS.
 GLOBE, May 31, 2019, at B1.
-And the Colorado legislature passed a bill abolishing the death penalty in 2020.
+The Colorado legislature passed a bill abolishing the death penalty in 2020, and Virginia followed suit in 2021.
 See Saja Hindi, Colorado Abolishes Death Penalty, DENVER POST, Mar.
-24, 2020, at A1.
+24, 2020, at A1; Gregory S. Schneider, Virginia First Southern State to Ban Death Penalty, BOS.
+GLOBE, Mar.
+25, 2021, at A2.